fpvmorais/EzApi2016/README.md

 ## Installation and usage

+The preferred way is to [Nuget](https://www.nuget.org/packages/EzApi/)

+`PM> Install-Package EzApi` via [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)

-Just compile with your VS and include the output `EzApi.dll` on your project
+Alternatively you can compile include the output `EzApi.dll` on your project, or include this project directly in your solution.

 ## Contributing